Have you ever wondered how producers create your favorite tracks?

 Tip 2: Use Your Time Wisely

-The sample library has a plethora of sounds and layering options to choose from.
+The sample library has many sounds and layering options to choose from.

 It can be easy to believe you have a limitless amount of time to play around with each sound on the layering kit.